Ashu23Queen/Js-examples/README.md

 # Js-examples
-A code repo for javascript series
+A code repo for javascript series to learn in easy way with best examples 💖